MinaProtocol/mina/automation/terraform/monitoring/README.md

 #### Deployment

 Deploying testnet alert rules entails syncing the rendered configuration in source with the Prometheus instance rules config found [here](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=rules&rulessource=grafanacloud-o1testnet-prom).
-Appropriate AWS access is necessary for authenticating with Grafanacloud and should be similar to, if not the same, as those used for deploying testnets.
+Appropriate AWS access is necessary for authenticating with Grafanacloud and must be similar to, if not the same, as those used for deploying testnets.

 ###### automation